Trump’s Win Means It’s Time for California to Leave the US, Group Says

 The group has floated the idea before.
 Most recently, after Donald Trump was first elected in 2016, about 43 percent of Californians polled supported it or were willing to discuss it, according to SurveyUSA polls, sponsored by CBS Bay Area, published at the time.

-The leader of Calexit’s last campaign, Louis Marinelli, abruptly withdrew the ballot petition in April 2017 and announced he had left the state to settle permanently in Russia because of his “disappointment and disillusionment with the United States.”
+The leader of Calexit’s last campaign, Louis Marinelli, abruptly withdrew the ballot petition in April 2017 and announced that he had left the state to settle permanently in Russia because of his “disappointment and disillusionment with the United States.”

 Democratic leaders at the time also pushed the idea of resistance instead of secession.